gh-lenny/gh-lenny/README.md

 - Python
 - Java

-- Plus I know some html/css
+Furthermore I know some html/css.
 <!--
 **gh-lenny/gh-lenny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.